-The initial design life of a satellite is typically 15 years for GEO satellites and 10 years for MEO satellites.
+The initial design life of a satellite is typically 15 years for GEO satellites and 12 years for medium earth orbit (MEO) satellites.
 The value of a satellite is normally depreciated on a straight-line basis over this period.
 In the event of changes in the expected fuel life of the satellite, in-orbit anomalies or other technical or commercial factors, its actual life may be shorter than its design life.
 Under these circumstances, depreciation may be accelerated as well as the lifetime revenue generated reduced, leading to a reduction in the return on investment for the asset.